Skip to main content

 Lesson Plans and Materials

 There are 14 lessons in this one-year chemistry and physics course.
-Detailed lesson plans as well as a suggested daily schedule are included in the student notebooking journal (sold separately).
-This will set you and your student up for success as they work through the course, while also providing flexibility to meet the needs of your student and your family.
+Detailed lesson plans and a suggested daily schedule are included in the student notebooking journal (sold separately).
+This will set you and your student up for success as they work through the course while also providing flexibility to meet the needs of your student and your family.

 Packed with vivid photos and a variety of hands-on activities and experiments that bring chemistry and physics to life, the student textbook and provides engaging hands-on activities to help solidify the concepts learned.
 The hard-cover textbook and notebooking journals (sold separately) are recommended for your student to make the most of this course.